 They are bright red when mature, but are often used after they are dried and have turned a pretty deep dark color.
 You can use either the fresh or dried chiles in this recipe, but you’re more likely to find the dried version.

-They are typically about 5 – 7 cm (2 – 3 inches long) and have a slender appearance that gives them their other nickname (bird’s beak or rat’s tail chile).
+They are typically about 5 – 7 cm (2 – 3 inches long) and have a slender appearance.
+That has resulted in their other nicknames (bird’s beak or rat’s tail chile).

 Chiles de árbol (literally translated to “tree chile” in Spanish) pack a Scoville heat index of 15,000 up to 65,000 units.
 For reference, jalapeño peppers typically rate 2,500 – 8,000 units.

 Because there is such a range in heat, we recommend starting this recipe using 4-5 chiles and adding more depending on the results.

 Our favorite way to serve Salsa chile de árbol is as an accompaniment to another favorite snack – Chicken Empanadas!
 So easy to make and perfect together.

 Here are some additional condiment and salsa recipes you might enjoy:

 - Dried Chiles de árbol, rinsed and stems removed* (see notes)